harshaldedhia/ZapCoders/README.md

 - `Dynamically Sort` applicants resume without using ML.
 - Algorithm Works similar to how a neural network may work.
 - Gives ordered list, of most likely to least likely candidate suitable for job based on given input parameters.
-- `Mailing` function is also available ( Also an Add-Ons )

 ### Description
 There are multiple features provided.
 Newcomers can create there own profile despite having no prior knowledge of how to build a profile as dropdown lists are provided for most inputs.
 Here, We have created an algorithm which works in similar manner to Neural-Networks i.e it has weights which are set dynamically.Thus, results are pretty accurate, and no prior training and collection of database, thus time is saved.
-Also mailing function is implemented to notify users about the same.

-### Add-Ons

-- [ ] Mailing function to notify candidates

 ### Built With